aneeshdurg/pokedex/README.md

 ./install.sh
 ```

 Shows a random pokemon by default.
-Only works for the first 150 pokemon.
+Only displays images for the first 150 pokemon.

-Usage: pokedex [pokemon name]
+Usage: `pokedex [pokemon name]`

 ![Sample](sample.png)